The first 12 hours with a new product are important. The quicker consumers get to the wow moment, the better.

 Why?
 Because customers are most likely to talk about a brand within eight hours of finishing the installation or assembly.

-If the customer is saddled with a frustrating, enraging assembly experience where they can’t make heads or tails of incomplete, confusing, out of date, or badly-translated instructions, it has a tremendous impact on what they are likely to tell their friends in person and on social media.
+If the customer is saddled with a frustrating, enraging assembly experience where they can’t make heads or tails of incomplete, confusing, out of date, or badly translated instructions, it has a tremendous impact on what they are likely to tell their friends in person and on social media.

 A Civic Duty

 It’s difficult for brands to win consumers back.
 If a consumer gets so fed up they decide to return the product, it’s an even blacker mark against the brand, because even free shipping and free returns can be a hassle to arrange.
-Then there’s the disappointment factor where the consumer as invested time and effort and has nothing to show for it.
+Then there’s the disappointment factor where the consumer has invested time and effort and has nothing to show for it.

 Assembly and installation have an inordinate effect on a brand’s customer sentiment scores (ratings and reviews) because of that crucial social window.
-People will talk about a brand while the purchase is fresh on their minds and the product is news: “I just bought a Weber® grill!” or “Look at my new Weber Jumbo Joe!”
+People will talk about a brand while the purchase is fresh on their minds and the product is news: “I just bought a Weber grill!” or “Look at my new Weber Jumbo Joe!”

 Time is Precious

 Brands that provide BILT 3D interactive instructions recognize the time they have with their customers is valuable.
-That honeymoon period is precious and they want to maximize the customer experience and get the customer using the product as quickly as possible.
+That honeymoon period is precious, and they want to maximize the customer experience and get the customer using the product as quickly as possible.
 They realize a loyal customer will come back to buy more products from them, they will need less encouragement to buy more products, and they will tell their friends.